 Creative Assembly announced Total War: Three Kingdoms back in January 2018, although other than the trailer, we really don't have much else to go by.
 Until spring, that is.

 We've always been fans of Total War franchise and our latest explorations have taken us to Total War: Arena, which we found pretty captivating.
-In case you decide to have a go at this free to play strategy, be sure to check out our guide for the lower tiers .
+In case you decide to have a go at this free to play strategy, be sure to check out our .